lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

+TODO: Fix This.
 Due to the way navigation and modal segues are set up in UIKit, `prepare(for:sender:)`  must be overridden by the child ViewController.
 In order make it clear that the router is in control,  we create an extension in the Router's ViewController file:

 ```swift
 extension ListViewController {